 Using the form on this page, you can create two dimensional code images that trigger various actions on the scanner device.
 Don’t forget to install Qrafter or Qrafter Pro (why two versions?) to scan and generate QR Codes if you have an iPhone or iPad.
-You can use this form on both your desktop browser or your new generation mobile device (like iPhone).
-You can find the explanations under the form.
-If you like this page and you have ideas to implement, please give feedback, so that I can improve the page.
-So far, this page created 2967907 codes since I started counting in January, 2010.
-You can find a detailed real-time count graph that updates hourly at the bottom of the page.
-Seems like especially QR Codes are getting more and more popular outside the far east.
+So far, this page created 4,660,134 codes since I started counting in January, 2010.

 Please be sure to read the Notes and FAQ sections below before requesting help in the comments if you encounter any problems with code generation (Especially for Micro QR Codes or backslash characters you may encounter on some codes!).